condor2/Opencart_30xx/README.md

 - Manufacturer Layout Override
 - {% include %} function support
 - Filter by Manufacturer in Product List
+- Orders button when you edit a customer.
+Code used from 4.0.0.0_b
+- Display Store name in Sales-->Orders.
+Code used from 4.0.0.0_b
+- SameSite cookie code from 4.0.0.0_b.

 ## Note
 This version is not supported by Opencart.
 You need to have at least PHP 7.3 to use this version.